sindresorhus/figures/readme.md

 ### mainSymbols

-Symbols to use when not running on Windows.
+Symbols to use when the terminal supports Unicode symbols.

-### windowsSymbols
+### fallbackSymbols

-Symbols to use when running on Windows.
+Symbols to use when the terminal does not support Unicode symbols.

 ### replaceSymbols(string)

-Returns the input with replaced fallback Unicode symbols on Windows.
+Returns the input with replaced fallback Unicode symbols on older terminals.

 All the below [figures](#figures) are attached to the default export as shown in the example above.